cdelzotti/EmbeddedQuestions/Questions.md

 >Does TCP/IP uses in-band or out-of-band signaling for its control information ?

-Yes, as it uses the same channel as the data to transfer signalling information (TCP headers, TCP ack, IP update messages, etc).
+In-band, as it uses the same channel as the data to transfer signalling information (TCP headers, TCP ack, IP update messages, etc).

 ### GSM FDMA